-- Grade level & Math topic - Select standards from MO Learning Standards to cover in the unit. - Write out the learning objectives based on the standards as "I Can" statements. - Include instructional plans that cover the following aspects: Number representation, Concept development, Exploratory activities, Direct instruction, Guided practice, and Independent reinforcement. - Scope and Sequence...what will be taught and when it will be taught - Create 4 detailed Daily Lesson Plans-1 to introduce the unit, 2 from the middle, and 1 from the end to review/summarize the unit. - Differentiation: for English Language Learners, Learning Challenged, Academically Gifted/Talented, Physically Challenged, etc. - Include integration: Biblical principles, writing, art, music, P.E., etc. - Design a bulletin board to enhance understanding of topic. - Include one Activity or Learning center idea - Include one Website or App to support the theme
+- Grade level & Math topic - Select standards from MO Learning Standards to cover in the unit. - Write out the learning objectives based on the standards as "I Can" statements. - Include instructional plans that cover the following aspects: Number representation, Concept development, Exploratory activities, Direct instruction, Guided practice, and Independent reinforcement. - Scope and Sequence...what will be taught and when it will be taught - Differentiation: for English Language Learners, Learning Challenged, Academically Gifted/Talented, Physically Challenged, etc. - Include integration: Biblical principles, writing, art, music, P.E., etc. - Design a bulletin board to enhance understanding of topic. - Include one Activity or Learning center idea - Include one Website or App to support the theme